Many or all companies we feature compensate us. Compensation and editorial

 • Deferment: A temporary suspension of loan payments, available if you meet certain requirements.

-• Forbearance: A temporary postponement or reduction of payments for a period due to financial hardship.
+• Forbearance: A temporary postponement or reduction of payments for a period due to internship, certain community service work, or financial hardship.

-• The option to switch to one of the repayment options pictured above (graduated, extended, or income-driven).
+• You can switch to one of the repayment options pictured above (graduated, extended, or income-driven).

 You can request these programs from Nelnet’s website when you log in to your account.
 You may need to upload additional documents for certain programs.
 If Nelnet needs more information, it will clarify when you submit the request.